 The CVP core is a mechanical vibration decoupler.
 Typical cable lifters elevate, yet still allow vibrations to be transmitted to the cable through the lifter itself.
 With CVP, the cable and the floor are mechanically decoupled.

-The CVP jacket is an electrical field coupler.
+The CVP EC jacket is an electrical field coupler.
 This housing prevents the electrostatic field from being generated when cables are elevated off the floor.
 With CVP, the cable and the floor are electrically coupled.

-The CVP design addresses both the physical vibration issue (with layers of fiberglass that transform mechanical energy into heat energy as the fibers move against each other, just as EVPs do), and the electrical distortion issue (by incorporating an electrical coupling material as the fiberglass jacket).
+The CVP design addresses both the physical vibration issue (with layers of fiberglass that transform mechanical energy into heat energy as the fibers move against each other, just as EVPs do), and the electrical distortion issue (by incorporating an electrical coupling or insulating material as the fiberglass jacket).

 We also wanted to make it affordable like the EVPs.
 As with all our products, there are measurements backing the claims, along with a 30 day money back guarantee if not satisfied.